Hitting Kids

 • Allegation of physical injury to non-mobile child or any child under age 2 (or capability equivalent).

-As a result, physical punishment—such as harsh spanking or slapping with an open palm to the face—that leaves no visible marks is often considered acceptable discipline.
+As a result, physical punishment—such as harsh spanking or slapping with an open palm to the face—that leaves no visible marks, is often considered acceptable discipline.
 This legal ambiguity leaves many children vulnerable to harm without the protection they deserve.

 • What Research Tells Us